St Paul's Anglican School, Bald Hills: Sports

 The School participates in TAS & JTAS Saturday Sporting fixtures over 3 trimesters.
 Each trimester is approximately nine weeks.
 The School also participates in Interschool Carnivals in Swimming, Cross-country and Athletics.

 House system

 Prior to 2017, the St. Paul's School house system consisted of ten secondary school houses and four junior school houses.
 The secondary school houses were Arnott, Baker, Gartside, Grindrod, Halse, Ivor Church, Stewart, Strong, Sutton, and Tooth, whereas the junior school houses were Rudd, Ingpen, Klein, and Theile.
-However, in late 2016, it was decided to establish a set of new houses across the entire school, based on elements of the school crest (Shield, Sword, Mitre, Crown, and Scroll) and to abolish the former junior school house system altogether, with Headmaster Browning citing the decrease in the school population as well as arguing that 14 houses were redundant.
+However, in late 2016, it was decided to establish a set of new houses across the entire school, based on elements of the school crest (Shield, Sword, Mitre, Crown, and Scroll) and to abolish the former junior school house system altogether.
 The new houses are:

 Sexual abuse

 In 2003, St Paul's School was the subject of intense public scrutiny after former students stated that they had been abused by Kevin Lynch, a staff member employed at the time.
 Lynch was employed as a school counsellor at Brisbane Grammar School during the 1970s and 1980s, and subsequently at St Paul's School.
 The students claimed that they were tortured, hypnotised and required to perform sexual acts for Lynch, and alleged that they had told St Paul's School staff about Lynch's activities, but were ignored.
 In 1997, shortly after having been charged with the sexual abuse of students at Brisbane Grammar School and St Paul's, Lynch committed suicide.